24/7 sand renourishment works for Inverloch

 The nourishment process involves relocating sand to areas of the beach most impacted by erosion, providing a buffer against the tides and storm surges that have taken a heavy toll on sand dunes along the Inverloch surf beach.

-The shift to 24/7 operations is a strategic move designed to boost project delivery and take advantage of favourable conditions.
-While this accelerated timeline will see the project completed sooner, the Gippsland Coastal Projects team has advised that it may result in some minor disruptions.
+The shift to 24/7 operations is a strategic move designed to boost project delivery and take advantage of favourable conditions, and while this accelerated timeline will see the project completed sooner, the Gippsland Coastal Projects team has advised that it may result in some minor disruptions.

-"You may hear some distant dredge noise or the sounds of plant machinery operating during this time," a spokesperson for the project team noted.
+“You may hear some distant dredge noise or the sounds of plant machinery operating during this time,” a spokesperson for the project team said.

 “DEECA and Hall Contracting apologise for any inconvenience caused.
 This is a vital project for the long-term health of Inverloch, and we appreciate the community’s patience as we work through the night to meet our targets.”

-This immediate sand renourishment is part of a broader, more complex strategy known as the Cape to Cape Resilience Project.
-This long-term initiative is designed to address coastal hazard adaptation across a wide stretch of the Bass Coast, covering the region between Cape Paterson and Cape Liptrap.
+This immediate sand renourishment is part of a broader, more complex strategy known as the Cape to Cape Resilience Project, a long-term initiative designed to address coastal hazard adaptation across a wide stretch of the Bass Coast, covering the region between Cape Paterson and Cape Liptrap.

+The project is overseen by the Inverloch Regional and Strategic Partnership (RASP) and represents a data-driven approach to environmental management.

-The ultimate goal of this partnership is the delivery of the Cape to Cape Coastal Resilience Plan.
-Rather than offering a temporary fix, this plan is designed to provide a clear action plan for priority adaptation activities over the next five to ten years.
+The ultimate goal of this partnership is the delivery of the Cape to Cape Coastal Resilience Plan, which rather than offering a temporary fix is designed to provide a clear action plan for priority adaptation activities over the next five to 10 years.

 It also establishes pathways for future generations, ensuring that coastal management remains flexible and aligned with the Victorian Marine and Coastal Policy as the climate continues to change.

-The Inverloch surf beach has faced significant recession in recent years, impacting both local tourism and the natural ecosystem.
-By replenishing the sand now and planning for the next decade, the RASP aims to ensure the beach remains a functional asset for the community.
+The Inverloch surf beach has faced significant recession in recent years, impacting both local tourism and the natural ecosystem, and by replenishing the sand now and planning for the next decade the RASP aims to ensure the beach remains a functional asset for the community.

-Those seeking more detail on the logistics of the 24/7 works, or the specific machinery being used, are encouraged to visit the project website.
-An extensive FAQ section has been provided to answer common questions regarding noise levels, beach access, and environmental safeguards.
+Those seeking more detail on the logistics of the 24/7 works, or the specific machinery being used, are encouraged to visit the project website where an extensive FAQ section has been provided to answer common questions regarding noise levels, beach access and environmental safeguards.